AetherFire23/AetherFire23/README.md

 ## Northwest

+Here's the pitch for the main project I'm working on.

 The year is 1850

 The British Empire sends its finest expeditions into the Arctic in search of the Northwest Passage.
 You are among the sailors of the Royal Navy — disciplined, weary, bound to duty.
 You will endure cold that bites like iron, nights without end, and seas where silence breathes.
 To survive, you must cling to each other.